SB 423 — Extend SB 35

-SB 423 permanently extends the provisions of SB 35, and expands them to cover mixed-income housing developments.
+SB 423 extends the provisions of SB 35, and expands them to encourage mixed-income housing developments.
 SB 35, which is scheduled to sunset in 2026, was signed into law in 2017 and has produced thousands of new subsidized affordable homes across California.
-The permanent extension of SB 35 via SB 423 will make its provisions permanent, reducing housing costs while ensuring that new affordable and mixed-income homes are built faster in the places they’re most needed.
+SB 423 extends SB 35 to 2036, which will ensure the law continues to reduce housing costs by helping to accelerate construction of new, affordable and mixed-income homes in the places they’re most needed.

 Since its passage in 2017, SB 35 has become an engine of subsidized affordable housing production in California’s cities.
-SB 423 will ensure that these homes continue to be built by making the provisions of SB 35 permanent, and expanding them to more fully cover mixed-income housing developments; under current law, SB 35 “sunsets” in 2026.
+SB 423 will ensure that these homes continue to be built by extending the provisions of SB 35 to 2036, and expanding them to encourage mixed-income housing developments; under current law, SB 35 “sunsets” in 2026.

 SB 35’s key provision is its linkage to the Regional Housing Needs Assessment (RHNA – pronounced “REE-na”) that California metropolitan areas must update every eight years.
 Through the RHNA process, state regulators and regional elected officials determine the proper mix of market rate and subsidized affordable housing that a region will need to both ensure broad housing affordability for existing residents, and accommodate future growth.